-The Participant's Résumé should include the person's identified skills and experience and should be easily adapted to different jobs or industries they might apply for.
-It needs to be able to be uploaded by the Participant to apply for jobs online, and should be professionally presented.
-The Department has provided a Career Pathway Plan Checklist on the Provider Portal to assist CTA Providers in checking that they cover Deed and Guideline requirements.
-The Career Pathway Plan Checklist should be used as a cover page to the Career Pathway Plan when uploading the plan to the Department's IT Systems.
+The Participant's Résumé should:

+- include the person's identified skills and experience - be easily adapted to different jobs or industries they might apply for - be professionally presented by being formatted, complete and not contain spelling or grammatical errors.

+The Participant's Résumé needs to be able to be uploaded by the Participant to apply for jobs online and should be professionally presented.
+The Department has provided a Career Pathway Plan Checklist on the Provider Portal to assist CTA Providers in checking that they cover the Deed and Guideline requirements.

-Documentary evidence: The final version of the tailored Career Pathway Plan and updated Résumé prepared for a Participant must be held by the CTA Provider.
+Documentary Evidence: For each Participant who completes a CTA Course, the final version of the tailored Career Pathway Plan and updated Résumé prepared for a Participant must be held by the CTA Provider.

-System Step: For each Participant who completes a CTA Course, as part of each Warm Handover Meeting, the CTA Provider must upload on the Department's IT Systems against the Participant's activity placement, the final version of:
+System step: For each Participant who completes a CTA Course, as part of each Warm Handover Meeting, the CTA Provider must upload on the Department's IT Systems against the Participant's activity placement, the final version of:

-- the tailored Career Pathway Plan including the Career Pathway Plan Checklist - an updated Résumé.
+- the tailored Career Pathway Plan - an updated Résumé.